Articles | Volume 9, issue 3

 Short summary

-The paper aims to study the far-wake of a wind turbine under realistic inflow conditions subjected to harmonic floating motions.
-The present work show that phase-averaging enables the observation of the coherent spatio-temporal wake behaviour in response to the harmonic motions, on contrary to previous studies with time-averaging, and that the resulting variations of the chosen metrics exhibit an intensity higher than those expected by using basic quasi-steady-state approaches.
+The paper aims to study the far wake of a wind turbine under realistic inflow conditions subjected to harmonic floating motions.
+The present work shows that phase averaging enables the observation of the coherent spatiotemporal wake behaviour in response to the harmonic motions, contrary to previous studies with time averaging, and that the resulting variations in the chosen metrics exhibit an intensity higher than those expected when using basic quasi-steady-state approaches.

 Boris Conan and Aleksandra Visich